Venkat-Kunaparaju/Account-Information/README.md

     Sign up
-        -Validate that email or username does not already exist (grep file [sh]) -Validate that the password is strong based on parameters (grep characters [sh]) -Use pipes to read the output of the output shell scripts (output to [1] and read from [0]) -File Storing Cred Format -> |username-password|email-password| (write to file [c++])
+        -Validate that email and username does not already exist (grep file [sh]) -Validate that the password is strong based on parameters (grep characters [sh]) -Use pipes to read the output of the output shell scripts (output to [1] and read from [0]) -File Storing Cred Format -> |username-password|email-password| (write to file [c++])